icfnext/cq-component-maven-plugin/src/site/markdown/usage.md

 ### Widgets
 Widget annotations are used in conjunction with a DialogField annotation to set the correct xtype and to allow configuration of additional properties germane to the widget type.

-All of the default widget annotations can be found [here](apidocs/com/citytechinc/cq/component/annotations/widgets/package-summary.html)
+All of the default widget annotations can be found [here](apidocs/com/citytechinc/cq/component/annotations/widgets/package-summary.html).

-#### Examples
+#### Widget Examples
 Datefield saved at ./date

     @DialogField(fieldLabel="Title")